 Projects need to:

-- have either been carried out in Europe, g. with a European-based client or partner-organization
+- have either been carried out in Europe, e.g. with a European-based client or partner-organization

 Either the client or the implementing agency can apply.
 Should a client and its agency submit the same project; the submission will be considered as a joint application.
 In case of being shortlisted or winning, both the client and the agency are named.

-The early deadline for all applications is 6 October 2020 (midnight CET).
-Late deadline is 16 October 2020 (midnight CET).
-Final deadline is 26 October 2020 (midnight CET).
-Entries handed in during the late deadline period will be charged an additional 120 Euro per entry.
-Entries handed in during the final deadline period will be charged an additional 170 Euro per entry.
+The early deadline for all applications is 6 September 2024 (midnight CEST).
+Late deadline is 16 September 2024 (midnight CEST).
+Final deadline is 26 September 2024 (midnight CEST).
+Entries handed in during the late deadline period will be charged an additional 140 Euro per entry.
+Entries handed in during the final deadline period will be charged an additional 190 Euro per entry.